 This has nothing in common with natural salt and makes no sense to me, so why would you want to use it?

-According to Dr Mercola, every gram of table salt (sodium chloride) that your body cannot get rid of, your body uses twenty three times the amount of cell water to neutralize the salt.
+According to Dr Mercola, every gram of table salt (sodium chloride) that your body cannot excrete uses twenty three times the amount of cell water to neutralize.
 Eating common table salt causes excess fluid in your body tissue, which can contribute to:

 - Unsightly cellulite